-Why: Chamomile contains two chemicals that promote relaxation, apigenin and luteolin.
+Why: Chamomile contains two chemicals that promote relaxation: apigenin and luteolin.
 A study at the University of Pennsylvania Medical Center found that patients with generalized anxiety disorder who took chamomile supplements for eight weeks had a significant decrease in anxiety symptoms compared to patients who were given a placebo, proving that those supplements work as natural remedies for anxiety.
 Make sure you know these tips for understanding and managing anxiety.

 Why: L-lysine is an amino acid and one of the building blocks of your brain’s chemical messengers called neurotransmitters.
 Studies have shown that people taking L-lysine supplements as natural remedies for anxiety had reduced symptoms of anxiety and reduced levels of stress hormones.
 L-lysine is commonly found in meat, fish, and beans, and is also sold as an oral supplement.

-Why: This is the best way to naturally increase your vitamin-D levels, which can decrease symptoms of depression and anxiety.
-A short 15 minute break will not only take your mind of stress, but also let you reap the benefits of outdoor activity.
-And the greener the better—one Japanese study found that people who walked through a forest for 20 minutes had lower stress hormone levels after their walk than those who took a comparable walk in an urban area.
+Why: This is the best way to naturally increase your vitamin D levels, which can decrease symptoms of anxiety disorders and depression.
+A short 15-minute break will not only take your mind of stress but also let you reap the benefits of outdoor activity.
+And the greener the better; one Japanese study found that people who walked through a forest for 20 minutes had lower stress hormone levels after their walk than those who took a comparable walk in an urban area.
 If you’re stuck in an urban area, look for parks or quiet tree-lined streets to take a stroll.

 Why: Exercise will not only make you feel better about yourself but will flood your body with feel-good endorphins.
 Some researchers even believe that increasing your body heat, a natural result of exercise, may alter neural circuits controlling cognitive function and mood, including those that affect the neurotransmitter serotonin.
 Researchers believe this response can boost your mood, increase relaxation, and alleviate symptoms of anxiety disorders.
 These are the silent signs that could mean you have an anxiety disorder.